heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 ## TCP

 TCP is a transport protocol.
 It is used to transfer data between two applications.
-TCP can only do UniCast: one application can only communicate with one other application.

 TCP is a connection-oriented protocol: a connection must be established between the two applications before data can be exchanged in a bidirectional way.

+TCP can only do Unicast: one application can only communicate with one other application at the same time.

-TCP is a reliable protocol: data sent is guaranteed to be received by the other application.
+It is considered as a reliable protocol as data sent is guaranteed to be received by the other application.

-A good analogy is to think of TCP as a phone call.
-You must first establish a connection with the other person before you can talk to them.
+A good analogy is to think of TCP as a phone call: you must first establish a connection with the other person before you can talk to them.
 Once the connection is established, you can talk to the other person and they will hear everything you say.

-With the help of port numbers, TCP allows multiple applications to communicate with each other on the same machine.
+If they did not hear you well, you can repeat what you said until they hear you.
+They can, of course, also talk to you.

 TCP is a stream-oriented protocol: data is sent as a stream of bytes.
 The application must split the data into segments.
 Each segment is identified by a